oguzbilgic/zincir/README.md

 ...
 ```

-#### TODO
+#### Implementation TODO

 - Clean up code
 - Don't use global variables: $blockchain, $network, $port
+- Create a rubygem

+#### Protocol TODO

-- Dump blockchain to a file when exiting the process
+- Dump/load blockchain to/from a file when starting/exiting the process
-- Load blockchain from a dump if it exits
+- Make difficulty dynamic with the hash rate
+- Specify a model for data
+- Share list of connected nodes with other nodes